ECharts-Java/ECharts-Java-Docs/series-apis/line-series.md

 # LineSeries

-?> The following `E` represents `LineSeries`.
+?> The following `SeriesOption` represents `LineSeries`.
 This is used to support method chaining.

 [series-option-usage](series-option-usage.md ':include')